wahjx/log-file-analyzer/README.md

 # 📊 Example Output

 ```
+File: sample.log

 Log Analysis Results
 --------------------
+Total lines: 7
+Matched log lines: 7

+CRITICAL: 1
+DEBUG: 1
+ERROR: 1
-Errors: 2
+INFO: 2
+NOTICE: 1
-Warnings: 1
+WARNING: 1
-Info: 3
 ```

 ---

 # 🧠 How It Works

-The program reads the log file line by line and checks for keywords:
+The program reads the log file line by line and detects log levels using pattern matching.

-- INFO
-- WARNING
-- ERROR

-It then counts how many times each log level appears.
+It then counts how many times each log level appears and displays a summary of the results.

 ---